Our latest project has been a play kitchen for the kiddos, made from a nightstand!

 -The adorable birdie fabric for the curtain

--The cute slice & bake cookie set (with removable frosting) & baking sheet
+-The cute slice & bake cookie set (with removable frosting)

 -The chalkboard menu on the side